 Based on long-term observations from local residents in the watershed, surface water flow in Huer Huero Creek is intermittent, and continuous flow from the creek's headwaters in the south to the Salinas River occurs infrequently.
 As shown on Figure 8, surface flows disappeared at multiple locations along the creek during the 2016-17 winter.
-It is likely that a portion of the streamflow continues within the alluvial aquifer (just below the channel) to the Salinas River while a portion migrates downward and recharges deeper production zones aquifers.
-If all of the stream flows recharge deeper production zone aquifers, then enhanced natural recharge projects would not provide any additional regional benefits for the Paso Basin; although, there may be localized benefits.
-If all of the stream flows discharge to the Salinas River and exit the Study Area, then enhanced natural recharge can significantly increase recharge to the Study Area.
-Successful operation of a recharge project will depend on local hydrogeologic conditions, which was considered in the recharge mapping (aquifer hydraulic properties), but requires confirmation through site-specific field investigations.
+It is likely that a portion of the stream flow continues within the alluvial aquifer (just below the channel) to the Salinas River while a portion migrates downward and recharges deeper production zones aquifers.
+If all stream flows recharge deeper production zone aquifers, then enhanced natural recharge projects would provide no additional regional benefits for the Paso Basin; nonetheless, there may be localized benefits.
+If all stream flows discharge to the Salinas River and exit the Study Area, then enhanced natural recharge can significantly increase recharge to the Study Area.
+Successful operation of a recharge project will depend on local hydrogeologic conditions, which were considered in the recharge mapping (aquifer hydraulic properties), but require confirmation through site-specific field investigations.

 As part of the County's Supplemental Supply Options Feasibility Study (Carollo, 2017), groundwater modeling of recharge through surface spreading basins adjacent to Huer Huero Creek estimated that between 80 and 97 percent of recharged water remained in the Paso Robles Basin.
-Based on the modeling results and actual observations of flow conditions by local residents during the wet 2016-2017 winter, it can be inferred that most of the natural flows in Huer Huero Creek typically percolates through the creek bottom and remains in the Basin.
-Accordingly, enhanced natural recharge has the potential to provide only slight increases in water recharging the deep basin, with storage benefits realized only during extremely wet conditions when flows reach the Salinas River and exit the Basin.
+Based on the modeling results and actual observations of flow conditions by local residents during the wet 2016-2017 winter, it can be inferred that most of the natural flow in Huer Huero Creek typically percolates through the creek bottom and remains in the Basin.
+Accordingly, enhanced natural recharge has the potential to provide only slight increases in water recharging the deep basin, with storage benefits realized only during extremely wet conditions when flows reach the Salinas River and exit the Paso Robles Basin.
 While localized groundwater level benefits are likely for enhanced natural recharge projects, additional basin yield is difficult to estimate due to lack of stream gauges on the creek and variable hydrogeologic conditions beneath the creek.

 Enhanced natural recharge projects could be sited directly within or adjacent to the creek channel.
 Inchannel recharge facilities have the potential to detain and recharge significant volumes of water associated with large storms.
 Decentralized off-channel facilities, such as engineered swales and land recontouring, have the potential to collectively capture a similar volume of water in the form of overland flow.
 Off-channel recharge facilities require cooperation from willing private landowners, but are more likely to have lower environmental permitting requirements compared to in-channel projects.
-While downstream water rights and environmental flows on the Salinas River must be considered if large volumes of water are captured for recharge, it is not expected to be a significant issue.
+Downstream water rights and environmental flows on the Salinas River must be considered if large volumes of water are captured for recharge.